How to Create an Anonymous Email?

 And now that you have an anonymous email account, you can enjoy your online privacy when sending emails!

-Since you want this to be anonymous, let’s talk about a few things you should keep in mind when creating anonymous email accounts:
+Since you want your email messages to be anonymous, let's cover a few things you should keep in mind when creating anonymous email accounts:

 That includes your name, nickname, spouse name, kids' names, where you live, where you work, etc. In other words, anything that someone might use to identify you.